-Bonds are less volatile than stocks and they offer regular interest income.
+Bonds are less volatile than stocks and as an income-generating asset they offer regular interest income.
 This makes them a more “stable” investment to balance out riskier investments and they can provide great cash flow in retirement.

 Make sure your portfolio includes short-term certificates of deposits and money market funds.
 These offer stability and easy access to your investments.
 Some are insured/guaranteed by the government, making them safer still.